stateofneptune/stateofneptune.com/README.md

 ---

-This is the repository for State Of Neptune's official website https://stateofneptune.com/
+Repository for State Of Neptune's official website https://www.stateofneptune.com/

 ## Setting up the project